 Pay attention to the deadlines and make sure your applications are submitted before the deadline.
 If you’re still looking for colleges, there are many colleges that operate on rolling admission and are still accepting applications.

 As always, continue applying for scholarships because every little bit helps.
 Here are some scholarship lists to check out:

 While quality is always better than quantity when it comes to scholarships, check out these monthly scholarships that do not require much work.
 Since there is not much work required, there will be many students applying.
 But, you can apply to many of these scholarships within minutes!

 If you want to narrow down the scholarship lists, make sure to check out the scholarships sorted by grade level, major, etc. In addition to JLV College Counseling, check out my list of 12 places to look for college scholarships.

 Talk to your students about finances now.
-Don’t wait until financial aid award letters are sent out next year.
+Don’t wait until colleges start sending out financial aid award letters.
 As your students are looking for schools that are good academic and social fits, help them determine if the colleges are good financial fits for your family.
 Check out the net price calculators at the colleges your student is considering.
 In addition, help your student stay organized with their scholarship search by encouraging them to schedule time each week to apply to scholarships.

 Have a great December!
 If you ever have any questions or think there is an article that could be helpful, send me a message.
 My goal is to help students and their parents as much as I can as they move through the college admissions and financial aid process.